drewlee/focusify/README.md

 works from a top down, left to right hierarchy, there is no simple way to style an element that precedes, or is the parent of, an active field in the form.
-Focusify intends to resolve this issue by dynamically altering the class name of the related focused element, therefore providing a hook for the custome styling of the element's states.
+Focusify intends to resolve this issue by dynamically altering the class name of the related focused element, therefore providing a hook for the custom styling of the element's states.

 ##Usage
 Simply initialize the plugin on the intended element(s):